-We are expecting an extremely dry summer this year with above average temperatures.
-Please take extra precautions with any open flames outdoors (campfires, cooking fires, BBQ's, etc.) Always make sure that your fire is attended at all times and completely extinguished when unattended.
+We are experiencing an extremely dry summer this year with above average temperatures.
+Please take extra precautions with any open flames outdoors (campfires, cooking fires, BBQ's, etc.) where allowed.
+Always make sure that your fire is attended at all times and completely extinguished when unattended.

 Burn permits are required year-round for any open burning in our fire district with the exception of recreational/cooking fires.
 This applies to burn barrels, residential burning, commercial burning and both private and commercial logging operations.